mautrix/docs/bridges/go/imessage/android/setup.md

 ## Installation

 ### Compiling manually
-1. Install the latest Android SDK and NDK version 21.3.6528147.
-2. Clone the android-sms repo.
+1. Clone the android-sms repo.
 Use `--recursive` when cloning or `git submodule init && git submodule update` after cloning to ensure that the mautrix-imessage submodule is present.
-3. Run `./mautrix.sh` to compile mautrix-imessage for Android.
+2. Run `./mautrix.sh` to compile mautrix-imessage for Android.
-4. Run `./gradlew installDebug` to compile the app and install it over ADB.
+3. Run `./gradlew installDebug` to compile the app and install it over ADB.

 ### Precompiled builds
 Pre-compiled APKs are available in [GitLab CI].
 In the future, they'll